WITH GLOWING HEARTS:

 by Jennifer Wynne Webber

-Performed by University of Saskatchewan (U of S) Drama students and alumni (see cast listing in caption above) and directed by a U of S Drama instructor (Julia Jamison), the play had a preview performance in Waskesiu, SK on June 13, 2016 at the SGEU Prairie School for Union Women, before being mounted at the Saskatoon Fringe Theatre Festival from July 28- August 6th, 2016.
+Performed by University of Saskatchewan (U of S) Drama students and alumni, the play had a preview performance in Waskesiu, SK on June 13, 2016 at the SGEU Prairie School for Union Women, before being mounted at the Saskatoon Fringe Theatre Festival from July 28- August 6th, 2016.
 There it enjoyed a highly successful run, garnering enthusiastic reviews and consistently sold-out houses.

 By the end of the Fringe, after a run of sold-out performances, WITH GLOWING HEARTS had earned the largest box office receipts of the festival, and officially won the title, “Best of the Fest.”

-In June, 2017, a shorter “lunch hour”version of With Glowing Hearts will be part of Lunchbox Theatre’s new play festival:
+In June, 2017, a shorter “lunch hour”version of With Glowing Hearts was part of Lunchbox Theatre’s new play festival:

 More productions are currently in the offing so be sure to check this page again!